When Culture Ruins Marketing!

 Want to increase your cultural competence?

-If you are a business professional working cross culturally and managing intercultural relationships, then this online cross cultural training course is for you!
+If you are a business professional working cross culturally and managing intercultural relationships, then this certified eLearning cross cultural competence training course is for you!
 This course will help boost your international impact and productivity by equipping you with an essential understanding of working cross culturally.

 The course can be also be uploaded to in house learning management systems (LMS) if required.

 Managing International Marketing Campaigns and need Tailored Cultural Support?

 Then consider taking part in a fully customised cross cultural training webinar with one of our intercultural training experts.
 Delivered by marketing and culture experts, our webinars are sure to give you the insights, confidence and understanding to produce fantastic international marketing campaigns.